SkpC9/Simply-Steel/README.md

 - Fixed dedicated server crash when this mod is added
 - Fixed steel anvil falling and damage issues

-**2.2.3**
+**2.3.0**

-- Added steel shears, more durability than regular shears
+- Added steel shears.
-- Added configurations, nearly everything in this mod is now configurable!
+- Added configurations, Please check the description for more info.

 </details>